This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The 6-position reclines, with three of them rear-facing, allow you to find a perfect fit through their growth, newborns, infants, toddlers, and big kids.

-The top weight limit in rear-facing is only 40 pounds, making the Graco 4Ever DLX less appealing to those car seats with higher weight limits.
+The top weight limit in rear-facing is only 40 pounds, making the Graco 4Ever DLX less appealing to those car seats with a higher 50-lb weight limit like Graco Extend2Fit which we’ll talk about later.
+But there is an Extend2Fit version available with a 50-lb rear-facing weight limit.

 Getting the infants in and out of the car seat can be a challenge, especially in the rear-facing position.
 There is not much space between the car seat and the back seat.